top of page

 Professional Bio

-He has previously released two critically acclaimed contemporary jazz albums under his full name of Tom Syson alongside two British tours, that resulted in a feature interview on BBC Radio 3’s Jazz Now, multiple national and international radio plays, and reviews from the likes of Jazzwise and London Jazz News.
-Following these successful releases, SYSON was proud to be named a Vincent Bach Trumpet Artist.
+Earlier in his career, Syson released two critically acclaimed contemporary jazz albums with his sextet and quintet, accompanied by UK tours.
+This work led to a feature interview on BBC Radio 3's Jazz Now, as well as national and international airplay and reviews from publications including Jazzwise and London Jazz News.
+Following these releases, he was named a Vincent Bach Trumpet Artist.

-SYSON is a vastly experienced professional musician having played worldwide at venues/events such as BBC Proms at The Royal Albert Hall, Ronnie Scotts, the Barbican, Porgy & Bess Vienna and Gibraltar International Jazz Festival, and with the likes of EuroRadio Jazz Orchestra, Ronnie Scotts Jazz Orchestra and BBC Big Band.
-As a commercial composer and producer his music has had international and national television play, including on the BBC.
+Syson has performed internationally at venues and festivals including the BBC Proms at the Royal Albert Hall, Ronnie Scott's Jazz Club, the Barbican, Porgy & Bess Vienna, and the Gibraltar International Jazz Festival.
+He has also performed with ensembles including the Euroradio Jazz Orchestra, the Ronnie Scott's Jazz Orchestra, and the BBC Big Band.
+As a commercial composer and producer, his music has had national and international television play, including broadcasts on the BBC.

 8C8236CF-88D5-49B8-88D6-4568221C0A3E.jpg